Canon imagePROGRAF PRO-300 Printer Review

 TypePrinter Only

-The Canon PRO-300's build quality in outstanding.
-It has a solid-feeling plastic body with an output tray that feels sturdy even when fully extended.
-Though the printer needs to be on to change the ink cartridges, it offers easy access to them under the front panel.
+The Canon PRO-300's build quality is outstanding.
+It features a solid-feeling plastic body with a sturdy output tray that remains stable even when fully extended.
+Although the printer must be on to change the ink cartridges, it provides easy access to them under the front panel.
 You can also easily access paper jams through the same panel.
-Additionally, the rollers in the rear paper trays are very easy to get to should you need to manually clean them.
+Additionally, the rollers in the rear paper trays are easily accessible, should you need to manually clean them.
 It doesn't have a dedicated paper tray; it only has a top feeder tray and a manual feeder tray in the rear.

 Dimensions